Can You Claim Workers’ Compensation for Stress?

 While physical injuries are covered under Florida law, stress at the workplace is not a valid excuse to receive workers’ compensation benefits.
 You will need to prove that your stress was caused by some sort of workplace injury in order to make a claim.

 Sometimes employers try to deny workers’ compensation claims.
-The Orlando workers’ compensation lawyers at Payer Law Group can help you obtain the compensation you deserve.
+The Orlando workers’ compensation lawyers at Payer Law can help you obtain the compensation you deserve.
 Schedule a free consultation by calling 866-930-1238 or filling out the online form.